The Importance of Creating Collaborative Work Environments in Healthcare for Enhancing Physician Wellbeing and Reducing Distress

 Managing Workload

-• Ensuring they have sufficient time for administrative tasks.
+• Allowing adequate time for administrative duties.

-• Increasing support staff to alleviate pressure.
+• Increasing support staff to relieve pressure.

 Prioritizing Mental Health Resources